+Tribeca Film Festival Review: “Tiny Shoulders: Rethinking Barbie”

-Walking Tour Schools Students on Development, Preservation, Gentrification
+Walking Tour Schools Students in Development, Preservation, Gentrification

 BY SALLY GREENSPAN (BOARD MEMBER, SAVE CHELSEA) | When Christopher Watson — an adjunct professor in the Urban Studies Department of Queens College, CUNY — viewed the documentary feature film “Class Divide,” he instantly recognized a teaching opportunity for the students in his Urban Studies Program.
 In its examination of gentrification in the West Chelsea neighborhood of Manhattan, the film addresses the impact on neighborhood housing and real estate resulting from the development of luxury properties in the former industrial zone around the High Line and throughout the Chelsea neighborhood.
 It also addresses the issue of rent-stabilized tenants forced out of their homes by unscrupulous real estate developers.
 In the film, Chelsea residents Cher Carden and Andrew Rai speak at a local rally where tenants are protesting the displacement of rent-stabilized tenants by devious developers who have lied on their permit applications.